Dedicated to Wally McOuat, Harry Taylor, Peter

 Many of us who grew up in Southern California in the 1950s and 1960s have fond memories of the Helms Bakery.

-Their unique mustard yellow colored trucks and distinct "toot-toot" whistles would signal that the Helmsman had arrived in
+Their unique mustard yellow colored coaches and distinct "toot-toot" whistles would signal that the Helmsman had arrived in

 your neighborhood.
-This scene was repeated on a daily basis by a fleet of approximately five hundred trucks all over Southern
+This scene was repeated on a daily basis by a fleet of approximately five hundred coaches all over Southern

 Californa.
 "Three times around the world every day" was the Helms Bakery slogan.